turpindiane/pokemon_guesser/README.md

 ## Building Blocks

-This site was created using the [gatsby-starter-default](https://www.gatsbyjs.com/starters/gatsbyjs/gatsby-starter-defaulgatsby-starter-default) and is hosted on [Gatsby Cloud](https://www.gatsbyjs.com/products/cloud/).
+This site was created using the [gatsby-starter-default](https://www.gatsbyjs.com/starters/gatsbyjs/gatsby-starter-defaulgatsby-starter-default) and is hosted on [Netlify](https://app.netlify.com/).

 ## Access

-The site can be accessed [here](https://pokemonguessermain.gatsbyjs.io/).
+The site can be accessed [here](https://pokemon-guesser-diane.netlify.app/).

 ## Running locally